Skip to content

 Electronic document archiving is the structured process of storing inactive documents for long-term retention while preserving their integrity, authenticity, readability and accessibility.
 It is fundamentally different from cloud file storage or document backup.

-A document stored in a shared drive remains editable and offers no guarantee of integrity โ it cannot serve as legal proof.
-A compliant archiving system must ensure that no unauthorised modification is possible after a document enters the archive, and that every access attempt is logged in a tamper-evident audit trail.
+A document stored in a shared drive remains editable and offers no guarantee of integrity -- it cannot serve as legal proof.
+A compliant archiving system must ensure that no unauthorized modification is possible after a document enters the archive, and that every access attempt is logged in a tamper-evident audit trail.

-The UK National Archives mandates PDF/A for many electronic records transfers, establishing a baseline standard for format durability.
-For financial services, the FCA Handbook โ specifically SYSC 9.1 โ requires firms to arrange for orderly records management that enables them to satisfy regulatory requirements at any point.
+Library and Archives Canada provides guidance on digital preservation standards.
+For financial services, OSFI guidelines require firms to arrange for orderly records management that enables them to satisfy regulatory requirements at any point.

 Core legislation

-The UK legal framework for electronic records is built on several interlocking statutes:
+The Canadian legal framework for electronic records is built on several interlocking statutes:

-- UK GDPR (retained from EU GDPR post-Brexit): personal data may only be kept as long as necessary for the purpose for which it was collected
+• PIPEDA: personal information may only be kept as long as necessary for the purpose for which it was collected

-- Electronic Communications Act 2000: establishes the legal validity of electronic signatures and electronic records
+• Canada Evidence Act: establishes the legal validity of electronic records

-For regulated financial services firms, the FCA imposes specific retention periods under SYSC 9 and product-specific requirements.
-As of January 2026, MiFID II-derived requirements mandate that investment firms retain records of all orders and transactions for at least five years, with records relating to COBS obligations kept for a minimum of three years.
+For regulated financial services firms, OSFI imposes specific expectations.
+OSFI guidelines require that financial institutions retain records of all transactions and services for at least five years, with AML records kept for a minimum of five years after the end of the business relationship per the PCMLTFA.

 Anti-Money Laundering retention requirements

-The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 require all regulated businesses to retain customer due diligence records, account files and business correspondence for five years after the end of the business relationship.
-This applies to banks, accountants, solicitors, estate agents, and all other regulated entities.
+The PCMLTFA requires all reporting entities to retain customer due diligence records, transaction records and business correspondence for five years after the end of the business relationship.
+This applies to banks, accountants, lawyers, real estate professionals, and all other reporting entities.

 Technical Requirements for a Compliant Archive

-An archiving system operating under UK law must demonstrate five capabilities:
+An archiving system operating under Canadian law must demonstrate five capabilities:

 Immutability: once archived, a document cannot be modified without creating a new version and logging the change.
 Technical implementation typically uses write-once storage or cryptographic locking with SHA-256 or SHA-3 hash functions.